jorina/Exercise-2/README.md

 ## Problem 3
 The lesson itself was fun and educational, step by step intsructions have been helpful for I've never used Python before.
 There's nothing I disliked.
 What comes to the Exercise 2, I didn't quite understand the index method.

-You can see an example of how to display an image with a caption below.
+Here's a picture of my awesome cat with lazer eyes on a curtain rod.
+ Exercise-2/picture_of_cat.jpg

 ![Text shown if image does not load](Images/green-tree-python.jpg)<br/>
 *Figure 1: A green tree python*